Adoption Lobby Hours

 Surgery day instructions:

 Drop off is at 7:30 am.
+Payment is due at the time of drop off.
 Plan to stay for an hour to check your pet in for surgery.
 Pick up is at 4:30 pm the same day.

 Dog pricing (spay or neuter):